zyro23/grails-spring-websocket/README.md

 * Securing message handler methods by using an `@AuthenticationPrincipal`-annotated argument.
 * Filtering messages and subscriptions (e.g. with an `SecurityWebSocketMessageBrokerConfigurer`)

-I will only show a short example of securing message handler methods with security annotations.
+I will only show a short example of securing message handler methods with security annotations and filtering inbound messages.
 I hope you do not mind the lack of import statements in the following code snippets ;)

 A working Spring Security setup is required.
 For the sake of brevity, here a super-minimalistic Spring Security dummy configuration: